RichInSQL/CodeNameOwl/content/posts/deploying-actual-to-fly.md

 ## Persisting the data in Fly

+**WARNING:** If you decide to run this step at a later point, backup your budget first, performing this step on an active budget will destroy your data and a backup/restore will be required.

 When we update Actual, if we don't persist the data it will be erased each time we come to update.

 Run the following command